-Jack and Patricia Lipinski plan to be around for many more years, but about two years ago the couple started to have some serious conversations about the future.
+Jack and Patricia Lipinski plan to be around for many more years, but the couple started to have some serious conversations about the future.

 “If anything happened to either of us, we wanted to take away as many tasks from our daughter as possible,” Patricia Lipinski said.
 Among those tasks would be selecting a final resting place for the family.
 Located in Charleston, South Carolina, Magnolia Cemetery opened in 1850 as one of the country’s new “rural Victorian” cemeteries.
 Located on the grounds of the former Magnolia Umbra plantation, its 92 acres features perfectly manicured grounds, winding paths, trees and ponds as well as massive monuments.